Your Wednesday Briefing - The New York Times - Up News Info

 Here are the latest updates and maps of the pandemic.

-Farmers from Punjab and elsewhere have camped outside New Delhi for four months in protest.
+Farmers from Punjab and elsewhere have camped outside New Delhi in protest for four months.
 At the heart of the dispute is a subsidy system that the government, economists and even many farmers agree is broken.

+The system was introduced in the 1960s to stave off a famine by encouraging farmers to grow wheat and rice.
+It included minimum prices set by the government, helping farmers sell what they grow for a profit.

-But Prime Minister Narendra Modi’s haste to remake it — his political party pushed new laws through Parliament in a matter of days — could devastate vast parts of the country where farming remains a way of life.
-Our reporters looked at what went wrong and take stock of the protests now.
+But though the system is unquestionably outdated, Prime Minister Narendra Modi’s haste to remake it — his political party pushed new laws through Parliament in a matter of days — could devastate vast parts of the country where farming remains a way of life.
+Our reporters looked at what went wrong and took stock of the protests now.

 Context: Nearly 60 percent of India’s 1.3 billion people make a living from agriculture, though the sector accounts for only about 11 percent of economic output.
 For many, getting another job isn’t an option.